 How to catch Largemouth Bass

-The following are effective fishing methods and techniques for catching Largemouth Bass:
+The following are the most popular methods and techniques for catching Largemouth Bass:

 Best Lures, Bait & Tackle to catch Largemouth Bass

 Jigs, plugs, spinners, minnows, and artificial lures are all effective for catching largemouth bass.
-Other good choices include crankbaits, jerk baits, and hoppers.
+Other good bait choices include crankbaits, jerk baits, hoppers and bass fishing rigs.
 When using flies, choose those with colorful or shiny streamers.

 The following are fishing lures, bait and tackle that can be used to catch Largemouth Bass: